How to Write a Scientific Paper: Structure and Examples

 4. What Is the APA Format for Scientific Papers?

-Main body divided into Introduction, Methods, Results, and Discussion.
+- A main body organized into Introduction, Methods, Results, and Discussion when appropriate.

 5. Do Scientific Papers Use APA or MLA?

-Most scientific disciplines use the APA format, while MLA is more common in humanities.
-Always follow the guidelines of your target journal.
+Most scientific disciplines use the APA format, while MLA is more common in the humanities.
+There are many essay formats, so always follow the guidelines of your target journal.

 Conclusion